wlonk/arcadia/rules/making_characters.rst

 *characters* are aware of or discuss in-fiction.
 They are for you, the players, only.)

-Your character starts with a number of social tokens based on their social role, and two :index:`passion tokens`.
+Your character starts with a number of role tokens based on their social role, and two :index:`passion tokens`.

-If at any point during the game, you run out of social tokens, you have exhausted your good name for the time being; acquaintances are tired of you and friends may counsel you to lay low.
+If at any point during the game, you run out of role tokens, you have exhausted your good name for the time being; acquaintances are tired of you and friends may counsel you to lay low.
 If you run out of passion tokens, you are morose, melancholic, and listless.